0xSG/3DObjectCreator/README.md

 ![Alt Text](https://github.com/0xpulsar/3DObjectMaker/raw/master/3d_object_creator.gif)
 ## Scope
 ```
-Currently this project is a simple working model of a 3d object creator with lot of room for extentions.
+Currently this project is now a simple working model of a 3d object creator with lot of room for extentions.
 Possibilities are:

 🌀 create your own custom 3d editor.